Frequently Asked Questions for Sponsors

 Q. How do I determine how much CLE credit to request for my organization’s activity?

 Tally the minutes for each segment of professional responsibility, substance abuse, other topics, and for the total program.
-Divide by sixty.
+Divide by 60.
 Round each total down to the nearest quarter-hour.
 Do not include the following: 1.
 Any time devoted to proscribed activities listed above.
 2. Time given to non-educational activities such as social activities, welcomes and introductions, breaks, meals, business or committee meetings, examinations, evaluations, etc.

 Q. Are some activities ineligible for CLE credit?

 Yes.
 No credit will be given for the following: 1.
 Programs on marketing.
 2. Programs marketing products or services.
 3. In-house programs.
-4. Self-study (use of books and manuals, audiotapes, non-interactive computer programs or CD-ROMs, solitary viewing of video programs, etc.).
+4. Self-study (use of books and manuals, audiotapes, non-interactive computer programs or CDs, solitary viewing of video programs, etc.).
 5. Bar review/refresher programs.
 6. Activities held in conjunction with banquets or other primarily social functions.
 7. Business meetings.

 Q. Can videotaped or computer-based programs be approved?